nosarthur/nosarthur.github.io/_posts/2018-02-10-quantum-computing.md

 * encode molecular states into qubit states
 * eigenvalue and eigenvector calculation using [quantum phase estimation algorithm](https://en.wikipedia.org/wiki/Quantum_phase_estimation_algorithm)

-I will explain them in more detail in another post.
+I will explain them in more detail in future posts.